 KITTE is both a shopping and architecture experience.
 The shopping mall’s building is an example of modern Japanese architecture and a key element of the structure is the rooftop garden overlooking the city where you can also see incoming bullet trains from the closeby Tokyo Station.
-KITTE not only have a variety of shops and restaurants but it also houses a free museum.
-If you are looking to shop in Tokyo, or just trying to pass the time while you are waiting for a train, explore KITTE and enjoy the free elements from the rooftop terrace to the museum or even just people watching as a great way to explore and connect to Tokyo shopping culture.
+KITTE not only has a variety of shops and restaurants but it also houses a free museum.
+If you are looking to shop in Tokyo, or just trying to pass the time while you are waiting for a train, explore KITTE and enjoy the free elements from the rooftop terrace to the museum or even just people-watching as a great way to explore and connect to Tokyo shopping culture.

 2-7-2 Marunouchi, Chiyoda 100-0005, Tokyo Prefecture